 Can depression treatments fight heart disease?

 If you suffer from heart disease, easing your mind just might prolong your life.
-A recent study from Duke University Medical Center found that a stress-management program cut the chances that a heart patient would suffer a heart attack or need surgery by 74 percent.
+A study from Duke University Medical Center found that a stress-management program cut the chances that a heart patient would suffer a heart attack or need surgery by 74 percent.
 And while nobody knows if anti-depressants can help fight heart disease, there's reason to be optimistic.
 A psychiatrist at Emory University School of Medicine has found that giving the antidepressant paroxetine to heart attack survivors made their platelets less "sticky" and reduced their risks of blood clots.
 Although antidepressant use has been linked in different studies to both increased and decreased heart problems, sertraline and citalopram are safe and effective for depressed patients with coronary heart disease, according to the American Heart Association.